-Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/s etting to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary Buyouts/Land Acquisition Erosion/ Inundation Land buyout programs involve the local/national government acquiring land in at-risk areas by agreement, to reduce vulnerability to hazards.
-Buyouts involve the transfer of title to land and are typically only used in very high risk areas due to the cost associated with them.
-Long term Areas where the risk to hazards is intolerable (both flood and erosion) Removes the hazard risk by relocating people away from the hazard.
-Landowners receive a payment/compensation for their property.
-Potential to be a costly exercise for council/government.
-Generally, a last resort option for communities.
-Both the affected community and wider community perception of this option is generally negative as they are worried about the cost via rates/taxes.
-Results in dispersal of community to other areas of the country/district - Councils will need to have factored this into strategies.
-It is recommended that retreat is considered as a broad option by the CAP, and the details of the actions to implement the retreat are considered further after the Takutai Kāpiti process is completed. • at Future Interests Erosion/ Inundation The acquisition of a future interest involves the purchase of a right to acquire land in specified circumstances in return for an agreed upfront fee.
-For example, it may be agreed upon that once a certain height of sea level rise has been reached, the holder of the future interest (usually a government agency or council) has the right to acquire the land.
-Long term Areas where the risk to hazards is intolerable (both flood and erosion) Removes the hazard risk by relocating people away from the hazard.
-Allows land to be utilised until the risk becomes intolerable.
-Landowners receive a payment/compensation for their property.
-Potential for it to be a costly exercise.
-Generally, a last resort option for communities.
-Community perception of this option is generally negative. • Ketreat Land Swaps Erosion/ Inundation During a land swap, landowners in a hazard zone are given the opportunity to swap their title to land for a comparable sized parcel in a lower risk area.
+Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/s etting to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for discounting CAP commentary for discounting Land Swaps Erosion/ Inundation During a land swap, landowners in a hazard zone are given the opportunity to swap their title to land for a comparable sized parcel in a lower risk area.
 The land that has been swapped then acts as a buffer against coastal hazards Long term Areas where the risk to hazards is intolerable (both flood and erosion) Removes the hazard risk by relocating people away from the hazard.
 Landowners are compensated.
 Opportunity for community to stay together.
-Potential for it to be a costly exercise to local/national government. • Leasebacks Erosion/ Inundation Leasebacks involve the acquisition of atrisk land by local council/ national government with provision for it to be leased back to the former owner or a third party with terms and conditions that facilitate the management of hazards.
+Potential for it to be a costly exercise to local/national government. • Leasebacks Erosion/ Inundation Leasebacks involve the acquisition of at- risk land by local council/ national government with provision for it to be leased back to the former owner or a third party with terms and conditions that facilitate the management of hazards.
 The former owners or third party, now the lessee, pays rent and uses the land in accordance with the terms of the lease, but no longer owns the land Long term Areas where the risk to hazards is intolerable (both flood and erosion) Removes the hazard risk by relocating people away from the hazard.
 Allows land to be utilised until the risk becomes intolerable.
-Could be uncertainty around when people will need to relocate. • Re-establish the line with a setback seawall (NEW from RAA) Erosion Retreating the minimum number of properties possible and re-establishing the shoreline landward of the existing shoreline with a constructed sea wall.
-This is a hybrid approach of retreat and hard engineering.
-Medium to long term Areas where the risk to erosion hazards is intolerable Removes the hazard risk by relocating people away from the hazard.
-Allows land to be utilised until the risk becomes intolerable.
-Potential to creates space on the beach for re-establishment or natural defences.
-Could be uncertainty around when people will need to relocate.
-Costs associated with reestablishing the line (e.g. cost of retreat + hard engineering). • •
+Could be uncertainty around when people will need to relocate. •